tdewin/best-practices-guide/job_configuration/backup_methods.md

 ## Reverse Incremental

 At its first run, reverse incremental backup creates a full backup file (VBK).
-All subsequent backups are incremental, that is, only changed data blocks are copied (using CBT if available).
+All subsequent backups are incremental, that is, only changed data blocks are copied.
 During the incremental backup, changed blocks are written directly into the full backup, while replaced blocks are taken out and copied into a rollback file (.VRB).

 This method provides space-efficient backup, as there is only one full VBK to store.
 It also facilitates granular retention, since removing old points is simply a matter of deleting old VRB files.
-Additionally, restore operations from the most recent point in time are faster, is the most recent point in time is always the full backup (VBK).
+Additionally, restore operations from the most recent point in time are faster, as the most recent point in time is always the full backup (VBK).

 The disadvantage is that creation of rollback files occurs during the backup process itself, which results in high I/O load on the target storage and can slow the backup process down.
 This could be a matter of concern especially for the VMs that experience high change rates.

 Over time, this also causes fragmentation of the VBK file.
-It is recommended to enable compacting on backup jobs running in reverse incremental mode.
+It is recommended to enable compacting on backup jobs running in reverse incremental mode without periodical active full backups enabled.

 ![](../media/image33.png)